reprahkcin/raspi-photogrammetry/README.md

 ## Companion App
 You will need to stop the preview before you run the full routine.
 For some reason the preview doesn't like the full resolution.
+This can be helped by increasing the GPU memory in the raspi-config options Don't put it above 512, though, as it won't boot and you'll have to manually change the boot config file.

+I added the ability to drive a larger stepper motor for a DSLR attachment.

 ## Parts (most of them)